FelixErnst/Modstrings/README.md

 In many resources, like the tRNAdb ([Juehling et al. 2009](#Literature)) or the modomics database ([Boccaletto et al. 2018](#Literature)), a dictionary for modified nucleotides was published.
-However, in the Bioconductor universe these information were not directly accessible ore representable, since they rely extensively on special characters in the RNA modification alphabet.
+However, in the Bioconductor universe these information were not directly accessible or representable, since they rely extensively on special characters in the RNA modification alphabet.

 Therefore, the`Modstrings` package implements the `ModRNAString` class by